Abu-Salah-Musha-Lemon/github-repository/CSE-5209_Master_Compendium_17th-to-12th_Batch.md

 - **Reinforcement learning** — when the problem involves sequential decision-making with feedback from an environment (e.g., training a robot or a game-playing agent).

 The right type depends on: whether labeled data exists, the nature of the desired output (prediction, grouping, or action policy), and how the system receives feedback.
+---
 #### c) Forward propagation vs Backpropagation
+#### Definition of Forward Propagation

+**Forward propagation** is the process in a neural network where input data passes through the input layer, hidden layer(s), and output layer to produce a prediction.
+During this process, each neuron computes a weighted sum of its inputs, adds a bias, applies an activation function, and passes the result to the next layer.

+**Purpose:** To generate the network's output (prediction).

+#### Definition of Backpropagation

+**Backpropagation** is the process of training a neural network by propagating the prediction error backward through the network.
+It calculates the gradient of the loss function with respect to each weight and bias, then updates them using an optimization algorithm such as gradient descent to reduce the prediction error.

+**Purpose:** To minimize the loss by updating the model's parameters.

+---

 | Aspect | Forward Propagation | Backpropagation |
 |---|---|---|